pratama6624/Calc/README.md

 A simple iOS app built with **SwiftUI** and **MVVM**.
 Includes:
 - Standard Calculator
 - Currency Converter
+- Binary Calculator
+- BMI Calculator
-- Distance Converter
+- Unit Converter

 Built for practicing **UI design** and **logic separation** in Swift.